In It for the Long-Haul – Sustaining Change

 Put people first.
 Organisations are their people.
 Enabling those people to understand what you’re doing and why you’re doing it will improve your chances of successful change.
 Change and communication strategies and plans must be developed with employees at the forefront.
 What’s the art of the possible?
 How can we do things differently?
 How can we incentivise people to contribute as we go?
 How can we have fun and break the routine?
 How can we help people to work through the change themselves and establish ways of working that are sustainable and achievable long-term?
 Put in place a proactive plan to reach anyone who hasn’t been reached as part of the main change initiative.

 Prepare for handover.
 Transitioning from change initiative to BAU is more than a library of artefacts, a handover meeting, and a lessons-learned log.
 It’s a process.
 Allow time.
 Plan a transition.
 Future-proof.
 Avoid people being isolated once the change initiative has ended.
 Bigger change initiatives might have a sustainability plan with people tasked with managing the transition.
 Empower continuing champions networks.
 Find out what they need.
 Once the change initiative has ended, keep looking at the lessons learned.
+Ensure leadership continue to endorse the change.
 Keep identifying case studies to demonstrate success.
 Celebrate, reward, and celebrate again.

 As we all know, it takes a concerted effort to sustain change, change isn’t easy.
 Plus it’s important to look back to see if the change is being sustained.
 Fundamentally, why change if it’s not intended to be for the long-haul?